NOTE: This article applies to Courseware activities only.

 - In the instructions that follow, clicking on the underlined links will take you to the location where you can download and run the installation of the various plug-ins.

-- If you have multiple computers to be used to run Plato activities, it is recommended that you install the plug-ins on all of them ahead of time, so that Learners can log on and access learning activities right away.
+- If you have multiple computers to be used to run Courseware activities, it is recommended that you install the plug-ins on all of them ahead of time, so that Learners can log on and access learning activities right away.

 - If you are installing plug-ins on a Windows workstation, log in as a local workstation administrator so that you have sufficent permissions.